Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 How much is excess baggage at the Air India Express airport counter?

 HappyFares searches all 4 Air India Express fare tiers across India-Gulf and India-Southeast Asia routes with zero convenience fee on bookings.
-Compare Xpress Lite versus Xpress Value pricing in seconds and pick the fare that matches your actual baggage need — not the airline’s upsell suggestion.
-Pre-purchase excess baggage at the time of booking to lock in 30-50% savings versus airport rates.
+Compare Xpress Lite versus Xpress Value pricing in seconds and pick the fare that matches your actual baggage need, not the airline’s upsell suggestion.
+Add excess baggage before you travel rather than at the counter, because the prepaid slabs are the cheaper route every time.

 Whether you’re flying Mumbai-Dubai for a weekend, Kochi-Sharjah to visit family, or Bangalore-Singapore for business, knowing your exact baggage allowance prevents costly surprises at the check-in counter.
-The October 2024 merger and January 2025 Gulf baggage increase have changed the game — and the November 2025 DGCA power bank advisory adds new rules every traveler must follow.
+The October 2024 merger and January 2025 Gulf baggage increase changed the numbers, and tighter power bank rules on Indian flights added restrictions every traveller must follow.
 Bookmark this guide and verify current policy on airindiaexpress.com before each booking.

 Compare flights to Dubai